 There were monster-like qualities in me that were directly related to my use of pornography.
 I became incredibly selfish.
 Fast tempered.
 Had a horrible view of women that played itself out in every single relationship before Alyssa.

-Porn is a cancer.
+Porn can be cancer.

 It is unequivocally destructive to souls, marriages, relationships, jobs, and personal lives.
 In the last three to five years, research has shown that porn and technology, like our smartphones and social media, are rewiring our brains and messing with our brain chemistry.
 Think about that: it’s not just something we choose to do, but it’s doing something to us.
 Literally.